LucasDSilva200/Spyder-ml/README.md

   -o OUTPUT, --output OUTPUT
                         Flag that defines in which file the command output will be saved.<br>
+  -C COOKIE, --cookie COOKIE
+                        Cookie to send with the request<br>
+  -A AGENT, --agent AGENT
+                        User-Agent to send with the request<br>
+  -S, --spider          flag to run spider<br>
+  -w WORKERS, --workers WORKERS
+                        Defines the number of workers.<br>
+  --domain DOMAIN       Defines the domain of the web crawler.<br>

 'Functionality': It searches the html document for specific things